dt-alliances/cas-quickstart/INTERACTIVE.md

     OUTPUT = ID of Keptn context: 409d7b25-d04b-44f3-a636-d2fc8d67819a
     ```

 1. Review the bridge pick the `demo` project and `sequence` menu to view the sequence in a started state.
-If you expand the `mytask-interactive` of the sequence you can see that the task events contain the unique `triggeredid` for the task as shown below.
+If you expand the `mytask-interactive` of the sequence, you can see that the task events contain the unique `triggeredid` for the task as shown below.
+You will need this `triggeredid` later to finish the task.

     <img src="images/mysequence-started.png">